elahe-mp/ase25-assignment04-elahemahmoodpourgilavaei/README.md

 ## Notes

 - This is a prototype implementation using in-memory storage
+- Meal data is loaded from `meals.json` file
 - The application includes sample meals and demonstrates the complete ordering workflow
 - Orders are persisted in memory to prevent data loss (NFR3)